HannahEbb/HannahEbb/README.md

 - 👩🏻‍💻 I went through a career transition to become a full stack web developer (currently developing a full stack hybrid app with React Native for a fintech)
 - 💪🏽 used to work with digital marketing (the whole package of copywriting, video editing, paid traffic, custumer relationship  ... a true "one woman band" show)
 - 👯 I’d love to collaborate on projects that envolve technology accessibility
-- 🤔 Looking for help with finding good content on blockchain technology
-- 🗣️ Fluent in 4 languages:
+- 🗣️ Fluent in 3 languages:
   - Portuguese,
-  - English,
-  - German and
+  - English and
-  - Spanish
+  - German
 - 📫 How to reach me: hannah.ebbinghaus.dev@gmail.com
 - Pronouns: She / her
 - Fun fact: I watch more cartoons now then I did as a kid ^^